jose-g315/sign-up-form/README.md

 # sign-up-form
-Simple form project from TOP. <br>
+Simple sing up form project for a fictional watch party.

-It contains various input fields along with some JavaScript to validate the input.
+## Purpose
+To practice building a form with some browser side validation.

 ## Link
 https://jose-g315.github.io/sign-up-form/